tgogos/CS_notes/edx course - LinuxFoundationX- LFS158x Introduction to Kubernetes/README.md

  - the `RuntimeService` is responsible for all the *Pod and container-related* operations.

 > Container runtimes used to be hard-coded in Kubernetes, but with the development of CRI, Kubernetes can now use different container runtimes without the need to recompile. **Any container runtime that implements CRI can be used by Kubernetes to manage Pods, containers, and container images**.

+## Worker Node Components: kube-proxy

+Instead of connecting directly to Pods to access the applications, we use a logical construct called a **Service** as a connection endpoint.
+A Service groups related Pods and, when accessed, load balances to them.
+We will talk more about Services in later chapters.

+**kube-proxy** is the network proxy which runs on each worker node and listens to the API server for each Service endpoint creation/deletion.
+For each Service endpoint, kube-proxy sets up the routes so that it can reach to it.
+We will also explore this in more detail in later chapters.